 Contact: Joaquim Sisa.

 Participation is open to all those contributions related to the study of social spaces, either their shape and structure or their uses through the archaeological record.
-The purpose is to better understand the use of space, as well as the architecture of inhabited spaces during the Neolithisation process, that is, from Early Pre-Pottery Neolithic to Late Neolithic (10000 BC to 5500 BC) from the Levant region to Iran.
+The purpose is to better understand the use of space, as well as the architecture of inhabited spaces during the Neolithisation process, that is, from Early Pre-Pottery Neolithic to Late Neolithic (10000 BC to 5500 BC) from the Levant region to the Zagros.

 5)° (15-17 March 2022) ‘Territories, Highways and Crossroads in Central Eurasia.
 Advances in Concepts, Archaeology, and Return from Palaeolithic to Antiquity’ – Nanterre – Co-organized by CNRS Research Team “Archaeology of Central Asia”, UMR 7041 ArScAn (Olivier Bordeaux, Frédérique Brunet, and Aurore Didier) and Roma Tre University, Department of Humanities (Enrico Ascalone).